-Parking on Taxiways: No person other than Airport Operations shall direct or authorize the parking of aircraft or vehicles on an active taxiway.
+Parking on Taxiways: No person other than Airport Operations shall direct or authorize the parking of Aircraft (or vehicles) on an active taxiway.

-Unmarked Vehicles: Vehicles not properly marked must obtain a temporary parking permit from Airport Operations by calling (916) 806-5309.
+Parking Permits: Vehicles not properly marked must request a temporary parking permit from Airport Operations by calling (916) 806-5309.
 The Maintenance Division and ARFF may issue permits for vendors to conduct business at the Maintenance Facility and Fire Station.
 The permit must be displayed on the driver's side of the dashboard visible from the outside of the vehicle.

-Airfield Safety / Driving Violations
+2.5 Airfield Safety / Driving Violations